GoorkaStudio/3D-VR-Tools/UnrealEngine/MakeCubeMap.md

 ![image](https://user-images.githubusercontent.com/54003204/147299844-3de4fb79-0421-4778-860d-7a5dde416075.png)

 3. Set the "Scene Capture Cube" in right position in scene.
-The cube texture/map will be rendered automaticly.
+The cube texture/map will be rendered automatically.

 4. Export asset